Olly Lancashire: Swindon Town

 On 28 June 2017, Lancashire joined League Two side Swindon Town on a two-year deal after terminating his contract with Shrewsbury.
 He scored his first goal for Swindon in a 3–2 EFL Cup defeat at Norwich City on 8 August 2017.

 He was released by Swindon at the end of the 2018–19 season.

 Crewe Alexandra

 On 30 May 2019, he signed for Crewe Alexandra on a two-year contract.
-He scored his first Crewe goal on 19 January 2021 in a 3-2 win over Bristol Rovers.
+He scored his first Crewe goal on 19 January 2021 in a 3–2 win over Bristol Rovers.
 On 13 May 2021, Crewe announced that Lancashire was being released by the club.

-Return to Southampton
+Coaching career

-On 31 August 2021, Lancashire re-signed for Southampton in a support player role that will see him play and train with the clubs B team and under 23 side in order to help progress the players mentally and set a standard of good behaviour.
+On 31 August 2021, Lancashire re-signed for Southampton in a support player role that will see him play and train with the club's B team and under-23 side in order to help progress the players mentally and set a standard of good behaviour.
+In February 2024, he moved into a Head of Player Strategy role.

+International career

+Lancashire made two appearances for the England under-19 side in 2007, playing in friendly matches.